Julien-Dosiere/Messier-Catalog/README.md

 # Messier Catalog

-This is a simple React/Typescript app which allows browsing into the Messier Catalog of Astronomical objects.
-It uses Semantic UI React lib.
-It fetches datas from the datastro.eu API.
+A simple frontend app which allows search & browsing into the Messier Catalog of Astronomical objects, by fetching data from the datastro.eu API.

+It was build with Typescript, React, Redux & Semantic UI React libraries.

+This app is deployed on http://jdosiere-messier-catalogue.surge.sh